GSA/plainlanguage.gov/_pages/guidelines/organize/use-lists.md

 Make sure each of the bullets in a list can make a complete sentence if combined with the lead-in sentence.
 The following example is a list that is not parallel.

-"Mail it express mail" does not work with the rest of the list.
-The other items are nouns, but this is a verb.
-It isn't something to submit.
-It's a separate part of the instructions.

-### Example

 <div class="example-container">

 #### You must submit: